Pneumonia beat back after hospital stay

 Making History with my own Mail-in Vote

-I voted at home today and I can’t wait to put the written ballot in the slot opening at my local Post Office.
+I voted at home today, and I can’t wait to put the written ballot in the slot opening at my local Post Office.
 Continue reading

 D-Day Paratrooper falls prey to Covid-19

-An American hero has fallen to the Coronavirus and the world may never see the likes of him ever again.
+An American hero has fallen to the Coronavirus, and the world may never see the likes of him ever again.

-Ninety-eight-year-old George Shenkle, a card-carrying member of the “Greatest Generation” took part in the invasion of Normandy more than 75 years ago, freeing our universe from the evil of the Nazis.
-He served as a paratrooper with three combat jumps – including both D-Day and the Battle of the Bulge — and got a purple heart in return for the wounds he received after hitting the ground and running into enemy fire and explosions.
+He served as a paratrooper with three combat jumps – including D-Day – and he also fought in the Battle of the Bulge – and got a Purple Heart in return for the wounds he received after hitting the ground and running into enemy fire and explosions.
 Continue reading

-Tales from my State Capital Adventures
+Tales from my ‘State Capital Adventures’

-I once worked in Pennsylvania State Government, meeting and writing a speech for the governor and broadcasting a news story about a new group of buses being introduced to the Keystone State.
+I once worked in the Pennsylvania State Government, meeting and writing a speech for the governor, and broadcasting a news story about a new group of buses being introduced to the Keystone State.
 Continue reading

-Famous people met: Tale of our own history
+Famous People Met: Tale of our History

-Who’s the most famous person you ever met?
+Who’s the most famous person you’ve ever met?

 I mean directly or indirectly.
 And I don’t mean being in an audience with hundreds or thousands of others at a concert or rally.
 Continue reading

-The headline above could be something we’ll see in the not too distant future but actually occurred more than 200 years ago in the United States of America.
+The headline above could be something we’ll see in the not-too-distant future but actually occurred more than 200 years ago in the United States of America.

 ———————– Continue reading